Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: PERCEPTION

 \paragraph{Architecture} We utilize a variant of the YOLOv5\cite{yolov5} architecture which outputs an oriented bounding box defined by the coordinates of all its corners $(x_1, y_1, x_2, y_2, x_3, y_3, x_4, y_4)$.
 This format provides a precise fit, which is beneficial in the cluttered environment considered.

 \paragraph{Dataset} We collected and labeled 225 images to train the model: 200 were used for training and 25 for validation.
-The images contained different numbers and types of tomato trusses, and we varied the height and the angle from which the image was captured, as well as the background and lighting conditions.
+The images contained varying numbers and types of tomato trusses, and we varied the height and the angle from which the image was captured, as well as the background and lighting conditions.
+We have not recorded the exact variations, however, we have chosen them to approximately cover the robot's normal operating conditions.
 All images were resized to 640x640, and black borders were added if needed to preserve the aspect ratio.

 \paragraph{Training} The network was trained for 300 epochs with a learning rate of 0.001 and a batch size of 32.
 The Adam optimizer was used with a momentum of 0.937 and weight decay of 0.0005.
-To reduce overfitting and improve generalization, the model weights were pre-trained on COCO 2017 \cite{coco}, and data augmentations such as variations in the HSV channels, random rotation/translation/scale, and flipping upside-down/left-right were utilized.
+To reduce overfitting and improve generalization, the model weights were pre-trained on the COCO 2017 (Common Objects in\ Context) dataset\cite{coco}.
+We also applied common data augmentation techniques such as variations in the HSV (hue, saturation, value)\ channels, random rotation, translation, and scaling, and flipping upside-down and left-right.

-\paragraph{Performance Evaluation} The model performance evaluated on the validation set resulted in Mean Average Precision (MaP)@0.5 of 0.952 and MaP@0.5:0.95:0.05 of 0.693.
-During inference, the Non-Maximum Suppression (NMS) confidence and NMS Intersection Over Union (IOU) thresholds were kept at the standard values of 0.25 and 0.45, respectively.
+\paragraph{Performance Evaluation} The model performance evaluated on the validation set resulted in Mean Average Precisions MaP@0.5 of 0.952 and MaP@0.5:0.95:0.05 of 0.693.
+During inference, the Non-Maximum Suppression (NMS) confidence and NMS IOU (Intersection over Union) thresholds were kept at the standard values of 0.25 and 0.45, respectively.
 This resulted in the precision of 0.935, the recall of 0.967, and the F1 score of 0.95.